pwwang/immunopipe/docs/configurations.md

 The input file is the metadata file mentioned in [`Preparing the input`](./preparing-input.md#metadata).

-With the minimal configurations, the pipeline will have [the default processes](#enablingdisabling-processes) enabled.
-You can take a look at the diagram of the pipeline [here](./ImmunopipeMinimal.svg) to see the processes enabled with the minimal configurations and the relationships between the processes.
+With the minimal configurations, the pipeline will have [the essential processes](#enablingdisabling-processes) enabled, depending on whether scTCR-seq data is available or not.

-You can also check the example report [here](http:/imp.pwwang.com/minimal/REPORTS/) to see what you will get with the minimal configurations.
+You can also check the example report [here](http:/imp.pwwang.com/minimal/REPORTS/) to see what you will get with the minimal configurations, with scTCR-seq data available.

 ## Environment variable types